+By Danielle Graves.
+Last Updated 4th December 2023.
 In this guide, we discuss pedestrian injury compensation.
 Learn about the different types of accidents pedestrians could be involved with.
 In addition, we explore the different injuries you could receive as a pedestrian.
+Furthermore, we will also provide you with insight about how much compensation you could receive in a pedestrian accident claim.

 Every road user is owed a duty of care, including pedestrians.
 We explain what this means.
 Further, we look into who owes the duty of care and in what circumstances.
 Legislation governs this and we explore where it applies.

-In order to claim pedestrian injury compensation, you will need to prove you were owed a duty of care, this was neglected and you were injured as a result.
-We explore what evidence you could submit to strengthen your claim.
-In addition, we look at examples of what injuries a breach of duty of care could cause.
+In order to claim pedestrian injury compensation, you will need to prove you were owed a duty of care and that this duty was breached, leading to your pedestrian injuries.
+Additionally, we examine how to claim compensation by discussing potential evidence.
+We also look at examples of what injuries a breach of duty of care could cause.

 We discuss compensation payouts and provide examples of figures from the Judicial College Guidelines.
 In addition, we explore examples of what costs could be recovered under special damages.

 If you would like to claim compensation for your injuries, you might like to learn about how a No Win No Fee solicitor could benefit your claim.
-We discuss No Win No Fee arrangements.
+We discuss No Win No Fee arrangements and outline how they could help you claim pedestrian car accident compensation.

 Our advisors can discuss your potential claim with you.
 If it seems eligible you might be connected with a No Win No Fee solicitor from our panel.